Analysis of switching operation in quantum conveyance: Deviation from adiabatic motion

-This indicates the nonadiabatic effect in the case of the first time derivative of Hamiltonian is zero.
-If both the first and the second time derivative of Hamiltonian are zero, we can repeat the transformation as follows.
+This indicates the existence of a nonadiabatic effect even when the first time derivative of the Hamiltonian vanishes.
+Furthermore, even if both the first and second time derivatives of the Hamiltonian vanish, a nonadiabatic effect can still exist.
+In the same way,